sharadregoti/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/enforced-timeouts.md

 The enforced timeout can be implemented to manage system resources efficiently, particularly in high-traffic environments, preventing long-running tasks from monopolising resources, ensuring fair distribution and optimal performance.

-#### Task prioritisation
+#### Task prioritization

-Prioritising critical tasks by setting timeouts based on their expected time-to-complete helps to ensure that essential tasks are completed by reducing the impact of non-responsive upstream services.
+Prioritizing critical tasks by setting timeouts based on their expected time-to-complete helps to ensure that essential tasks are completed by reducing the impact of non-responsive upstream services.

 #### Security measures